karapto/karapto.github.io/index.md

 excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---

 I was born in Hokkaido, Japan in 1996.
-I received the B.E. degree in Culture and Information Science from Doshisha University, Japan, in 2020.
+I received the B.E. degree in Culture and Information Science from Doshisha University in 2020.
 I am currently a master student of [laboratory for Cyber Resilience](https://iplab.naist.jp/) at Nara Institute of Science and Technology(NAIST).

 Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
 Install it, configure it, tweak it, push it.